EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 The move to K=1,000 with a saturation level around 38 million ada will, as stated above by IOHK will incentivize delegators to move their stake to a stake pool containing less ada, so they can maintain their rewards, thus encouraging wider decentralization of the Cardano network.[^3]

+#### Is it safe to move K to 1,000 and why moving in one big move is recommended by IOG Scientist
+IOG has stated:

+"It is worth noting that the k-parameter is not amenable to small, gradual increases."[^5] and "Therefore, the best strategy for an upwards adjustment of k is to move in larger, less frequent increments – and to move it as far and as fast as practical network dynamics and economics will allow."[^5]

+The last time K was adjusted it went from 150 to 500 and then the recommendation from IOG was to go to 1,000.
+The current research looked at 750 vs 1,000 and showed 1,000 would be most effective with a projection of almost doubling our Nakamoto coefficient.[^4]

+IOG research has said it is safe to increase K to 1,000 on several post indicating that it's safe both for the security and economics.

+From IOG:

+"Modeling the long-term viability of stake pools, we found that k values of 1,000 were stable in the long term.
+As a result, our aim is to move to k=1,000 during March 2021.
+We recognize the importance of economic factors that also strongly influence pool profitability and will continue to consult widely with the community on the plan; the social dynamics of the network should also not be underestimated."[^5] and "Previously, IOG had suggested that this value could be safely raised to 1,000"[^3]

 #### History of Announcements and Steps to get K Parameter Increased to 1,000
 The Shelley/Decentralization phase of the roadmap included K being set to 1,000 stake pools.[^6] It was announced that K would be increased in March 2021 to 1,000[^7] However due Alonzo hard fork and the deployment of the full Goguen smart contract this was delayed.[^8]